ryuran/talks/contents/crypto-for-devs/sections/en/03-cryptanalysis.md

 The 2^nd^ Breach: Spying and Brute Force Attack

-There is no pattern strong enough to resist to an attack endlessly
+There is no pattern strong enough to resist to an attack endlessly.

 ???